 Any NSA is allowed to take full responsibility for a NSI request message by rewriting the originatingId in such a way that it looks like that this NSA is the originating uRA of the reservation request, effectively hiding all NSAs in the workflow up to this point.
 In addition, the NSA may rewrite any security attributes within the nsiHeader if it is aware of the context of these attributes.
 This may be done to hide the originating user from the network, or perhaps add additional credentials to modify the user’s access to network resources.

-This so called Security Proxy NSA may:
+This Security Proxy NSA may:

 Replace the uRA identifier portion of the originatingId from the incoming NSI request message with its own NSA identifier.

-Replace the originating user/application entity reference with another valid reference, thereby hiding the original requesting entity.
+Replace the Originating Entity reference with another valid reference, thereby hiding the Originating Entity.

 Add, replace, or modify authorization attributes as needed, while maintaining the original intent of the transparency rule.